An Open Apology – Mellow Lane School 1977-1982

-Even looking at them some 42-46 years later, they made me nervous.
+But here they are….. and even looking at them a good 42-46 years later, they made me nervous.

 I was immediately transported back to a time when I would feel my stomach churn at the thought of having to navigate myself through a difficult conversation with my mum and dad at the end of each term…

 I guess my first year report was OK but thereafter, they became increasingly disappointing.
 The gap between my potential and actual performance grew wider each year, and there is a sense of urgency as the real-world loomed ever closer.
-Prospects were different back then; very few of us at Mellow Lane got to experience university, so getting decent grades at school was a must, most of us took up employment straight from school on the back of the grades achieved.
+Prospects were different back then; very few of us at Mellow Lane got to experience university in the 1980’s, so getting decent grades at school was an absolute must.

 By the fifth year there was a sense of resignation that I was a lost cause!